ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 </p>

-In the shell, you can check the value of the pixel and verify it is a typle of RGB values:
+In the shell, you can check the value of the pixel and verify it is a tuple of RGB values (3 numbers, one each for R, G and B):

 ```
 >>> pixel